Bananarama: 1987–1988: Wow! and Fahey's departure

-"Love in the First Degree" (UK #3), one of their biggest UK hits, was nominated at the 1988 Brit Awards for best single.
-Producer Pete Waterman claimed he had to threaten to pull SAW off the Wow! project in order to force the release of the track as a single, after it was dismissed by the band and label as too commercial.

-A further single, "I Can't Help It" (which boasted a semi-controversial video featuring the group in a milk bath filled with fruit and half-naked men), was also a hit (UK #20).
+"I Heard a Rumour" (UK No. 14, US No. 4) was their strongest performing international hit from the album.
+"Love in the First Degree" (UK No. 3), one of their biggest UK hits, was nominated at the 1988 Brit Awards for best single.
+A further single, "I Can't Help It" was also a hit (UK No. 20).
 After the third single from Wow! was released in early 1988, Fahey – who had married Eurythmics' Dave Stewart – left the group.
 Her last performance as a member of the group was "Love in the First Degree" at the Brit Awards in February 1988.
 She would later resurface in the BRIT Award–winning pop duo Shakespears Sister with Marcella Detroit.